 When it comes to Gutenberg support, the answer for the Genesis framework is very tricky.
 Genesis is frequently highly customized in the form of first-party and third-party child themes.
 Many of these themes offer alternate means of building pages, some of which even use simple text boxes on the WordPress backend.
 StudioPress, the creators of the Genesis framework, state that they “have not seen any issues,” but some Genesis users suggest that changes to some Genesis themes need to be made in order to offer full Gutenberg support.

-At MPWR Design, we do not use the Genesis framework for any of our sites so we cannot offer firsthand knowledge one way or the other, but out of an abundance of caution, it would be a good idea to wait to use Gutenberg or test it on a staging site before implementing Gutenberg on a public website.
+At MPWR Design, we do not use the Genesis framework for any of our sites so we cannot offer firsthand knowledge one way or the other, but out of an abundance of caution, it would be a good idea to test your theme on a staging site to ensure compatibility before installing.
+Use the Classic Editor plugin if you have any issues.

 For any other themes and plugins, check the developer’s website for details.